quartz-scheduler/quartz/docs/tutorials/tutorial-lesson-02.md

 A **Scheduler**'s life-cycle is bounded by it's creation, via a **SchedulerFactory** and a call to its *shutdown()* method.
-Once created the Scheduler interface can be used add, remove, and list Jobs and Triggers, and perform other scheduling-related operations (such as pausing a trigger).
+Once created the Scheduler interface can be used to add, remove, and list Jobs and Triggers, and perform other scheduling-related operations (such as pausing a trigger).
 However, the Scheduler will not actually act on any triggers (execute jobs) until it has been started with the *start()* method, as shown in <a href="tutorial-lesson-01.html" title="Go to Lesson 1">Lesson 1</a>.